 Castle of Sammezzano, Tuscany, ITALY

-This richly decorated castle in Tuscany continues to be at risk of deterioration following its shortlisting on the 7 Most Endangered List in 2016.
-The striking, much-loved building is rare in Europe thanks to its eclectic combination of styles, typical of the Orientalist fashion which was popular at the time of its construction in the late 19th century.
+This richly decorated castle in Tuscany continues to be at risk of deterioration following its shortlisting for the 7 Most Endangered programme 2016.
+The striking building is rare in Europe thanks to its eclectic combination of styles, typical of the Orientalist fashion which was popular at the time of its transformation in the late 19th century.

 The strong influence of Islamic architecture is evident, with intricate white stucco, dazzling, vibrant colours and geometric patterns used in its interior decoration throughout.
-The castle is also notable for its surrounding park of 470 acres which is home to a wide variety of tree species including 57 giant sequoias.
+The castle is also notable for its surrounding park of 190 hectares which is home to a wide variety of tree species including 57 giant sequoias.